googleapis/google-auth-library-python/offload_sample/README.md

 ## test the server

-Open a new Git Bash terminal and change directory to `my` folder, run
+Open a new Git Bash terminal and change directory to `offload_sample` folder, run

 ```
 curl -k https://localhost:3000/foo